Sardinian long-eared bat: Conservation and threats

-The Sardinian long-eared bat was first identified in 2002 and is only known from three caves where it roosts.
-Two of these are in the Gennargentu National Park and one near the coast.
-It hunts in forests and the threats it faces include habitat loss and disturbance by tourism.
-With a small total population and a decreasing population trend, the International Union for Conservation of Nature lists it as being a "vulnerable species".
-This bat is the sole surviving endemic mammal found on the Island of Sardinia, the others all having become extinct since the arrival of humans some 8500 years ago.
+Between 2003 and 2020, the total population of the long-eared bat dropped from 950 to 340 individuals, resulting in a population loss of around 63,4%.
+With a small total population and a decreasing population trend, the International Union for Conservation of Nature lists it as being a "critically endangered species".
+This bat is the sole surviving endemic mammal found on the Island of Sardinia, the others all having become extinct since the arrival of humans some 8,500 years ago.
+Due to its uniqueness and restricted range P. sardus requires a very specific management strategy for its protection to be successful.